Skip to main content

 Richard Rohr

 Mortality works.
 It's designed to be difficult and to teach us lessons we could not otherwise learn.
 It's designed to provide us experiences that point to, push, and pull us toward growth.
 And because of that, it is hard.
 Of course, not all the time.
 We've been told that we "are" that we "might have joy."
 So joy is the very purpose of our life, both now and in the eternities.
 It always had been, and that's why we're here.
-But some of of us are slow learners, and apparently I was one of those.
-And others of us suffer from the disease of addiction, but turn our back on Grace, and never learn from our experiences and poor choices.
-As I've said before, we are all addicts of some degree...it's in our nature as humans.
+But some of of us are slow learners, and apparently I am one of those.
+But others of us suffer from the disease of addiction, turn our back on Grace, and never learn from our experiences and poor choices.
+As I've said before, we are all addicts to some degree...it's in our nature as humans.
 We each have something we go to when we're feeling tired, scared, angry, disappointed, unsure, or hurt.
-And especially when we feel that we're not good enough...
+And especially when we feel as though we're not good enough...

 Step 1: "Admit that we, of ourselves, are powerless to overcome our addictions and that our lives have become unmanageable."